All Episodes

 That's Tea Party wackiness.

-Country endangered, losing the country, one election.
+Country endangered, losing the country, one elect, that's silly, they think.

 And therefore, they don't take people seriously who think that, who are worried about it.

-And meanwhile, there have been two landslide elections in 2010 and 2014 of people showing up at the polls desperately asking the Republican Party to save this country by stopping the advance of the Democrat agenda.
+And meanwhile, there have been two landslide elections in 2010 and 2014 of people showing up at the polls, desperately asking the Republican Party to save this country by stopping the advance of the Democrat agenda.

 And they're not doing it.

-Senseless to me.
+That's senseless to me.

 Be back after this.